bichanna/bichanna/README.md

 <div align="center">
     <h2>Hi there!
 I'm Nobu.</h2>
     <br>
-    <p>I'm Nobuharu Shimazu, an incoming freshman at University of Washington.</p>
+    <p>I'm Nobuharu Shimazu, an incoming freshman at the University of Washington.
+I'm interested in CS and Math.</p>
     <blockquote>
         He who is only an athlete is too much a savage.
 He who is a scholar only is too soft.
 The ideal citizen is the scholar athlete, the man of thought and the man of action.
     </blockquote>